kirankn80/lab-in-a-server/readme.md

 # Lab-in-a-server

-This tool can be used to create pre-defined virtual topologies on a single server very easily.
+This tool can be used to create pre-defined virtual topologies (dev env, all-in-one, three-node, three node vqfx) on a single server very easily.
+And with the restructured code, one can bring up their own custom topologies by implementing the python script and integrating it with the code.
 The idea is to leverage high end servers and spin up Virtual machines and use them as Bare-metal servers.
 We can eliminate the need of physical servers, physical switches, physical routers and their painful connections and mis-configurations.
 The high end servers can be used effectively.
 As a thumb rule, we can spin about 15 to 20 virtual machines as bare metals in each of the high-end physical servers.
 VMs can be as fast as bare metals, so the difference between physical and virtual systems are blurred.
 The tool combines the power of vagrant, virtualbox and python to create virtual topologies, install contrail and provision the cluster.
 This tool makes the life of developers and testers very easy by doing all these using a simple yaml file.
 It can also assign Floating IPs to the bare metal instances so that they are accessible through the LAN.

 ## Installation